US urges Canada to use federal powers to end bridge blockade | Science-Environment

 Conservative Ontario Premier Doug Ford, meanwhile, moved to cut off funding for the protests by successfully asking a court to freeze millions of dollars in donations to the convoy through crowd-funding site GiveSendGo.
 Ford has called the protests an occupation.

-Canadian officials previously got GoFundMe to cut off funding after protest organizers used the site to raise about 10 million Canadian dollars ($7.8 million.)
+Canadian officials previously got GoFundMe to cut off funding after protest organisers used the site to raise about 10 million Canadian dollars ($7.8 million).
 GoFundMe determined that the fundraising effort violated the site's terms of service due to unlawful activity.

 With political and economic pressure mounting, Windsor Mayor Drew Dilkens announced the city will seek a court injunction to end the occupation.